danekf/BetterD2Manager/README.md

   [] Designate dummy items from vault to use on a class if a loadout would needs the item (QOL stuff) [] Designate secondary item to replace an item, if a loadout is used
     [] Set in game loadout with secondary item if it is used (QOL if character switching and dont have better manager is not open/used)
+    [] Try to move items back to work for in game loadouts, if possible, when no longer online but better manager is open